Bashar Lulua: Career

 Having studied conducting privately with Peter Richter de Rangenier at the Vienna Music University, with Frank Wiley at Kent State University, Kent, Ohio, and with Louis Lane at The University of Texas at Austin, Lulua received further practical training from the San Francisco Symphony and the Los Angeles Philharmonic Orchestra, Herbert Blomstedt and Esa-Pekka Salonen, music directors, respectively.

-Lulua has conducted performances in the Middle East, Europe and the United States since 1978, and founded several orchestras, such as The 'Ur Orchestra in Austin, Texas and Philharmonia Scotland in Glasgow.
+Since 1978, Lulua has conducted performances in the Arab world, Europe, and the United States.
+He has also founded several orchestras, including The 'Ur Orchestra in Austin, Texas and Philharmonia Scotland in Glasgow.

-Lulua was invited by the renowned London-based American composer Stephen Montague to contribute to the BBC Symphony Orchestra-sponsored "John Cage UnCaged Musicircus" at the Barbican Centre, London in 2004.
+Lulua was invited by the renowned London-based American composer Stephen Montague to contribute to the BBC Symphony Orchestra-sponsored "John Cage UnCaged Musicircus" at the Barbican Centre, London, in January 2004.
+Lulua's contribution was to guide a performance of Christian Wolff (composer)'s Burdocks (1970-71) with the Harrow Symphony Orchestra's New Music Ensemble.

-While in Berlin 2008–2009, Bashar co-translated the best-selling historical German novel Die Karawanenkönigin by Tessa Korber into Arabic.
-This was published in Berlin in 2009.
+While residing in Berlin from 2008 to 2009, Lulua co-translated, alongside the chairman of the German Department, Baghdad University, the best-selling historical German novel Die Karawanenkönigin by Tessa Korber into Arabic.
+This translation was published in Berlin in 2009.

-In a 2009 masterclass guided by Maestro Jorma Panula with the Rousse Philharmonic Orchestra in Bulgaria, Bashar conducted the first movement of the Resurrection Symphony by Gustav Mahler.
-He returned to Bulgaria in 2013 to conduct Act 3 of La bohème at the Burgas State Opera.
+In a 2009 masterclass presided over by Maestro Jorma Panula with the Rousse Philharmonic Orchestra in Bulgaria, Bashar conducted the first movement of the Resurrection Symphony by Gustav Mahler.
+Lulua returned to Bulgaria in 2013 to conduct Act 3 of Giacomo Puccini's La bohème at the Burgas State Opera.

-Lulua was the Principal Guest Conductor of the Camerata Miskolc in Miskolc, Hungary, with whom he recorded in May 2011 rarely performed works, such as Antonín Dvořák's Notturno in B, op.
+Lulua is the Principal Guest Conductor of the Camerata Miskolc in Miskolc, Hungary, with whom he recorded rarely performed works, such as Antonín Dvořák's Notturno in B, op.
 40, Carl Nielsen's Little Suite for strings, op.
 1, and Jean Sibelius' Romance in C, op.
 42, Impromptu, and Rakastava (The Lover), op.
-14.
+14, in May 2011.